marco262/my_wiki/data/dnd/subclass/college-of-eloquence.md

 Adherents of the College of Eloquence master the art of oratory.
-Persuasion is regarded as a high art, and a well-reasoned, well-spoken argument often proves more persuasive than facts.
 These bards wield a blend of logic and theatrical wordplay, winning over skeptics and detractors with logical arguments and plucking at heartstrings to appeal to the emotions of audiences.

 # College of Eloquence